ASD-Blueprint/desktop.gov.au/blueprint/abac/intune-configuration.md

 The following table outlines the policy is created for all implementation types.

-Each firewall rule policy can contain up to individual 150 rules.
-Guidance on creating this policy can be found within [Blueprint technical guide - Windows Firewall rules import](https://www.desktop.gov.au/blueprint/abac/wfw-rules-import.html).
+Each firewall rule policy can contain up to 150 individual rules.
+Guidance on creating this policy can be found within [Windows Firewall rules import technical guide](/blueprint/abac/wfw-rules-import.html).

 | Item               | Configuration                  |
 | ------------------ | ------------------------------ |